bensomers/scrap/README.markdown

-Scrap is a Rails Metal endpoint designed to expose various garbage and memory-related metrics about your app.
+Scrap is a Rack endpoint designed to expose various garbage and memory-related metrics about your app.
 It may be particularly useful in tracking down memory leaks.

 To use it, simply install the plugin and configure as Middleware in your application.rb ("config.middleware.use 'Scrap'").
 This will provide a new url, <code>/stats/scrap</code>, which will report a number of metrics about your app.

-For an example of the output, see [http://tachyonsix.com/scrap.htm](http://tachyonsix.com/scrap.htm)
+For an example of the output, see [TBD].

 ## Config